Convention bounce: 2016

 In 2016, news sources and polls differed greatly on the size of the convention bounces received by Republican Donald Trump and Democrat Hillary Clinton after their respective conventions; however, the RealClearPolitics polling index showed both candidates trending upward leading up to and after their acceptance speeches.
 Clinton's bounce lasted somewhat longer than Trump's.

 2020

 Democratic candidate Joe Biden, who held the lead over incumbent Republican Trump entering the Democratic convention, did not get a convention bounce, with a CNBC-Change Research poll also indicating that the race had instead tightened in the swing states.
 Republican candidate Donald Trump similarly did not receive a convention bounce after the Republican convention with a CNN poll indicating that the race remained unchanged after both conventions.

+2024

+Similarly to 2020, no clear convention bounce was observed for either former president Donald Trump, the Republican nominee, or Vice President Kamala Harris, the Democratic nominee.
+A convention bounce for Trump was considered hard to measure due to the impact of President Joe Biden's withdrawal from the race on July 21, 2024, only three days after the convention ended on July 18, as well as the attempted assassination of Donald Trump on July 13, though some polls showed an increase in favorability for Trump.
+Harris also did not receive a convention bounce after the Democratic National Convention, with some speculating that her "bounce" had already occurred at the onset of her candidacy following the withdrawal of Joe Biden.